slideloft/new-docs/run-core-node/monitoring.md

 ## Quorum Health

-To help node operators monitor their quorum sets and maintain the health of the overall network, Stellar Core also provides metrics on other nodes in your quorum set.
+To help node operators monitor their quorum sets and maintain the health of the overall network, Bantu Core also provides metrics on other nodes in your quorum set.
 You should monitor them to make sure they're up and running, and that your quorum set is maintaining good overlap with the rest of the network.

 ### Quorum set diagnostics